conda/conda/docs/source/building/variants.rst

 2. The dependency is listed by name (no pinning) in the requirements/run section
 3. The ``pin_run_as_build`` key in the variant has a value that is a dictionary, containing a key that matches the dependency name listed in the run requirements.
-The value should be a pinning expression, or a tuple of two pinning expressions to
+The value should be a pinning expression, or a tuple of two pinning expressions to set precision for both lower and upper bounds

 An example variant/recipe is shown here: